 The IHS releases data on an annual basis.

-We have published a set of user guides which can be used when analysing data from the Integrated Household Survey.
-The latest versions of these user guides are:
+We have published a set of user guides which can be used when analysing data from the IHS.
+The latest versions of the user guide:

-ONS have also consulted IHS users regarding the frequency of IHS data releases.
-Information on this consultation can be found here:
+We have also consulted IHS users regarding the frequency of IHS data releases: